balintfodor/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![](writeup_assets/s1.png) ![](writeup_assets/s2.png) ![](writeup_assets/s3.png) ![](writeup_assets/s4.png) ![](writeup_assets/s5.png) ![](writeup_assets/s6.png)

-I expected that image 5 is be hard to classify because of the fuzzy background and the blurry pictogram.
+I expected that image 5 is hard to classify because of the fuzzy background and the blurry pictogram.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-Instead of using the sign names csv file, I used the model to predict the images and picked a random image from the training set with a class matching the prediction.
+I used the model to predict the images and picked a random image from the training set with a class matching the prediction, instead of using the signnames.csv file to identify the signs.
 It is more intuitive for me.

 ![](writeup_assets/new_images_pred.png)
 ![](writeup_assets/new_images_real.png)